-- Understånding your needs
+- Evaluating your needs

 - Emotional support

 - Counseling

-- Buprenorphine medicationassisted therapy (MAT)
+- Buprenorphine Medication Assisted Therapy (MAT)

 - Methadone/Suboxone plan

 - Drug treatment options

-- Quitting smoking
+- Stop smoking

 - Making and keeping your appointments

 - Finding resources

-Substance Use During Pregnancy-Lots of things can cause problems for babies before and after they are born, and sometimes those problems last a lifetime.
-Things like smoking, alcohol, substance abuse, marijuana, unsafe housing, poor nutrition, domestic violence, and stress are harmful to pregnant women and their children.
+Substance Use During

+Pregnancy - A lot of things can cause problems for babies before and after they are born.
+Sometimes those problems last a lifetime.
+Smoking, alcohol, substance abuse, marijuana, unsafe housing, poor nutrition, domestic violence, and stress are harmful to pregnant women and their children.
 The New Day program can help you deal with these things.
 Even small changes can make a BIG difference.
-We can help.

-If you are currently using opiates like heroin or pain pills, or in a methadone or suboxone program, we can work with a doctor who specializes in MAT to help you get through your pregnancy safely.
-You want a healthy baby and we want to help get you there.
-Arrangements can also be made for a meeting place in the community.
+If you are currently using opiates like heroin or pain pills, or in a methadone or Suboxone program, they can work with a doctor who specializes in MAT to help you get through your pregnancy safely.
+You want a healthy baby, and we want to help get you there.